offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 "Flagella is a protruding strand / tail"
 ```

 The same idea extends to diseases and treatments.
-For example, a cancerous human blood cell may have a subset of genes where gene expression is vastly different than its non-cancerous counterpart.
+For example, a cancerous human blood cell may have a subset of genes where gene expression is vastly different from its non-cancerous counterpart.
 Identifying the genes linked to human blood cancer could lead to ...

  * screening (e.g. is gene expression for those genes at their cancerous levels?)
  * measuring treatment effectiveness (e.g. is the drug reducing gene expression to its non-cancerous levels?)